JacoboAdberstein/AWI/README.md

 Design considerations must be made for the unique conditions of the planned area this device will be used, including radiation, thermal, and vacuum related variables that don’t normally come up during typical projects.
 The AWI must also conform to all NASA safety requirements, most relevant regulations can be located in the Human Integration Design Handbook (NASA-STD-3001.)

 ---
-# Flight Model
+### Flight Model

 ![Flight Concept](readmeImages/Curved_Prototype2.JPG)

 Flight Model Concept CAD

 From heritage we know:
--There was a lot of glare
+- There was a lot of glare
--The font and contrast made it difficult to read
+- The font and contrast made it difficult to read
--The unit needed an internal heating source to maintain operational temperatures of electronics and battery.
+- The unit needed an internal heating source to maintain operational temperatures of electronics and battery.
--The unit interfered with some astronaut movements.
+- The unit interfered with some astronaut movements.
--The seal broke and the screen lost functionality while on mission
+- The seal broke and the screen lost functionality while on mission

 In all likelihood, the flight model AWI will be slightly bigger than an ipad in thickness when using custom electronics and integrating heating units.
 However, additional volume will come from the enclosure.
 We focused on how to use the enclosure to help retain heat emitted from the battery, CPU, and heater to ensure operational temperatures.
 One way was to use a double walled, vacuumed sealed enclosure.
 Like the coffee cups you get from the store.
 The vacuum between the walled prevents heat transfer from one wall to the other and then outside the system.
 The gap between the walls does not need to be manufactured as a vacuumed space.
 A vent port can be incorporated in the house to vent atmosphere and create vacuumed space.